lucasnantonio/lucasnantonio.github.io/src/posts/petal/before-and-after.md

 link_label: Petalcard.com
 ---

+# Intro

+During my time at Petal, I tried to document design experiments like these and their results.
 This is a collection of tactical, small design wins, a sort of journal.
-During my time at Petal, I tried to document design experiments like these and their results. <br> Looking for a robust case study?
+Looking for a robust case study?
 [Try here.](/blog/nubank/nuconta)

 | <img src="../../images/petal/before-and-after/filters-before.gif">                                                           | <img src="../../images/petal/before-and-after/filters-after-3.gif">                                                                                          |
 | ---------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------ |